mmertama/Gempyre/README.md

 UI Framework
 -------------

-Gempyre is a C++ UI framework.
+Gempyre is a UI framework.
 It is a UI framework without widgets - instead  the UI is composed using common web tools and frameworks.
 Therefore Gempyre is small, easy to learn and quick to take in use.

 For Android support, visit also [Gempyre-Android](https://github.com/mmertama/Gempyre-Android)